Gender inequality in North Korea

-Gender inequality in North Korea affects North Korean society, as it does all others.
+Gender inequality in North Korea affects North Korean society differently than others.
 It has roots in traditional Korean society where women are mainly confined to the home.
 However, with the increasing global awareness of women's issues, the demand for comprehensive and reliable information on women and their concerns has also increased.

 Background

 In traditional Korean society, women's roles were confined to the home.
 From a young age, women were taught the virtues of subordination and endurance to prepare for their future roles as wife and mother.
 Women, in general, could not participate in society as men did, and their role was limited to household matters.

 Traditional ideas

 Confucianism contains implicit biases towards women that may lead to gender inequality.
 On the surface, Analects, the classics Confucian, uses “he” much more frequently than “she”, revealing the disproportion wordings based on gender.
 Fundamentally, Confucianism places emphasis on the ideas of filial piety and natural order.
 Filial piety refers to the “attitude of obedience, devotion, and care towards one’s parents and elderly family members that is the basis of individual moral conduct and social harmony”.
 The Korean family view is also deeply influenced by Confucianism.
 The Koreans have high loyalty to their families.
 The Korean marriage and family still abide by the Confucian admonition of "loyalty and filial etiquette".
 The Koreans believe that each person lives in the world and should take on the responsibilities of marriage and family.
 Family members love each other and seldom betray.
 Korean family play is a true portrayal of the life of Korean people.
 Through these family plays, it is seen that the Koreans attach importance to family, and everyone is striving for their family.
 If a third person destroys others' marriage and family, she/he often fails to get happiness and will eventually be rewarded.
 Confucian marriage and family ethics play a positive role on the one hand, but on the other hand, there are certain limitations.
 It mainly manifests in maintaining the idea of "men are superior to women" and boosts the unequal status of men and women in marriage.
 It restricts women's thoughts and deeds with "three obedience and four virtues".